sharifahshaista/TI-tool/README.md

 #### Tab 2: Filter URLs
 - Remove unwanted URLs from crawled data (e.g., `/about`, `/author`, `/contact`) *(the noisy data)*
-- Preview filtered results before saving
+- Results are saved in a CSV file with column headers "date of crawl", "URL" and text_content"
-- Saves filtered data to `processed_data/` in S3
+- Saves filtered data to `crawled_data/` in S3

 ### 3. LLM Extraction
-Use AI models to intelligently extract structured metadata from markdown files:
+Use AI models to extract structured metadata from 'text_content' column in each row of crawled data CSV file:
    * Title
    * Publication Date
-   * URL
    * Main Content
-   * Author
    * Tags/Categories

 **🔄 Interrupt Handling & Progress Preservation**